 It is said that Viviers is a real architectural open-air museum.
-Former capital of the Vivarais area, the town has not only been the bishopric of the Ardèche since the 5th century but also one of the first protected area of the Auvergne Rhône-Alpes region so as the center of Lyon or Annecy.
+Former capital of the Vivarais area, the town has not only been the bishopric of the Ardèche since the 5th century but is also one of the French “patrimonial remarkable sites”.
 Its strategic situation along the Rhône and at the crossroads of several communication roads enabled Viviers to become a rich and thriving city during the Middle Ages and then during the Renaissance period.
 Step back in time and go for a walk in those narrow streets.

 Lower city and trading town